Where are classes and labs held?

 More information on job outlook is available at the U.S. Bureau of Labor Statistics website

 Quinnipiac graduates are employed throughout the United States, as our program has a strong reputation nationally, and they are also prepared to work in a variety of healthcare specialties including emergency medicine, critical care, surgical subspecialties and internal medicine subspecialties.
-Looking specifically at Quinnipiac PA graduates, 43% of the Class of 2022 graduates accepted employment offers prior to graduation.

 What are some of the unique aspects of the Quinnipiac PA program?